Merging PDF documents in PHP using FPDI and FPDF

 Installing FPDI and FPDF libraries

-First, let's install the required libraries using Composer.
+First, install the required libraries using Composer.
 Open your terminal and run:

-This command installs both FPDF and FPDI libraries in your project.
+This command installs FPDF and FPDI with their recommended versions for your project.

 Basic usage of FPDF

-FPDF is a PHP class that allows you to generate PDF files.
-Here's a simple example of creating a PDF with FPDF:
+FPDF is a PHP class that enables you to generate PDF files from scratch.
+Here’s an example of creating a simple PDF with FPDF:

 <?php